happyplaygrounds/erp-docs/pages/hiiq/hiiq_adding_customers.md

 ### Overview

 Creating a Happy Customer allows you to create a sales quote for the Customer.
 Currently there is no separation of customers between States or profit centers.
-If we need to link customers by state or profit centers it can be implemented.
 Once you add a Customer the customer receives a unique customer number with HIIQ.
 Please try not to duplicate customers and search before adding a customer.

 ### Required Fields